12 Vegetarian Food and Wine Pairing Ideas

 Serving wine with vegetarian food is the best way to bring out the natural flavours of both your food and drink.
-The combination of vegetarian food and wine is delightful, as the rich tastes of the wine pair perfectly with the bold, earthy tones of your vegetarian dishes.
-No matter what type of vegetarian or vegan food you enjoy, there is a wine you can pair with it!
+The combination of vegetarian food and wine can be a delightful match – especially if you find a wine that can complement the dish or food you’re having.
+No matter what type of vegetarian or vegan food you enjoy, there is definitely a wine you can pair with it!

 The Basics of Pairing Vegetarian Food and Wine

-It would be too difficult to find a specific vintage to pair with each vegetable on the planet – there are THOUSANDS of them, after all!
-However, the way we recommend you pair your wine is according to the herbs, spices, fats, oils, and sauces they are served with.
+It would be too difficult to find a specific vintage or wine to pair with each vegetable on the planet – there are THOUSANDS of them, after all!
+However, the way we recommend you pair your wine is according to the herbs, spices, fats, oils, and sauces that your vegetarian dishes or meals are served with.

 Vegetarian dishes have a wide assortment of ingredients that will pair beautifully with many different wines.
 However, when choosing the right wine, there are a few things to keep in mind: